GLOBAL MARKETS-Brexit and China tensions weigh on shares as pound gets hit

 "While the week might be packed with high risk events, markets are so high on central bank liquidity and central bank puts that no one seems to really care," he added.

-World shares had initially risen on Monday on hopes of a faster global recovery as coronavirus vaccines get rolled out, starting this week in Britain.
+World shares had initially risen on Monday, building on recent weeks' rally on hopes of a faster global recovery as coronavirus vaccines get rolled out, starting this week in Britain.

-Hopes the vaccines will help curb the pandemic, which has so far killed more than 1.5 million people globally, sent shares soaring in recent weeks.

-A bipartisan group of Democrats and Republicans proposed a compromise 900 million package that leaders on both sides appear open to agreeing to.

-In currencies, the pound was under heavy pressure and risk currencies fell as the lack of progress in Brexit talks dented hopes that UK and EU negotiators will be able to strike a trade deal before a transition period ends later this month.
+The pound hit a six-week lows versus the euro, and was last down 1.2% at 0.9131EURGBP=D3 after the Sun newspaper reported on Monday that Johnson was ready to pull out of Brexit talks "within hours" unless the EU changes its demands.

-Sterling fell 1.2% versus the dollar to $1.3263 GBP=D3 and was down around 1.1% versus the euro at 0.9121 EURGBP=D3, while implied sterling volatility gauges for overnight and one-week maturities jumped to over 17% and 14% respectively as traders braced for more swings.
+Against the dollar, it dropped 1.2% to $1.3265GBP=D3, while implied sterling volatility gauges for overnight and one-week maturities jumped to over 17% and 14% respectively as traders braced for more swings.

 "A deal can still be done but with the probabilities near 50:50 it is little wonder that option demand seems biased towards downside strikes," said Jeremy Stretch, head of G10 FX Strategy at CIBC Capital Markets.

-Brexit tensions also lifted European bond prices, sending yields lower.
-The yield on Germany's 10-year Bund dropped to a one week low of -0.58%, also weighed down by expectations the ECB would announce further stimulus later this week.
+In bond markets, short-dated two-year Gilt yields reached a one-month low, while the yield on Germany's 10-year benchmark Bund dropped to a one week low of -0.587%, hit by Brexit tensions and also weighed by expectations the European Central Bank would announce further stimulus later this week.

 In commodities, oil prices slipped from their highest levels since March as a continued surge in coronavirus cases globally forced a series of renewed lockdowns, including strict new measures in Southern California.
 O/R

-(Reporting by Danilo Masoni and Swati Pandey, additional reporting by Joice Alves in London; Editing by Kirsten Donovan)
+(Reporting by Danilo Masoni, additional reporting by Joice Alves in London and Swati Pandey in Sydney; Editing by Kirsten Donovan and Bernadette Baum)

 ((Danilo.Masoni@TR.com; +39-02-66129734; Reuters Messaging: danilo.masoni.thomsonreuters.com@reuters.net; On Twitter https://twitter.com/damasoni))